 No “Confirmed” Case of Coronavirus in Oyo State – Commissioner

-Oyo state government says there is no confirmed case of outbreak of coronavirus in the state contrary to speculation making round.
+Oyo State Government says there is presently no case of outbreak of coronavirus in the state contrary to speculation making round.

 Addressing journalists in Ibadan, Commissioner for Health, Dr Bashir Bello stated this while addressing journalists in Ibadan.

-Dr Bello explained that an individual who just returned from the UK was self-isolation pointing out that the investigation was ongoing to run tests on samples collected from the individual at the National Reference Laboratory, LUTH, for Southwest.
+Dr Bello explained that an individual who just returned from the UK was self-isolated, pointing out that the investigation was ongoing to run a test on samples collected from the individual at the National Reference Laboratory, LUTH, for Southwest.

-On the outbreak in neighbouring states, Dr Bello said Oyo state Ministry of Health has activated surveillance system while the contact tracing was ongoing.
+On the outbreak in neighouring states, Dr Bello said Oyo state Ministry of Health had activated surveillance system while the contact tracing was ongoing.

 He said adequate resources had been deployed to all facilities in case of unforeseen circumstances.